 JNF Rabbinical Conference (1992) Lecture

-Download a PDF of a lecture on environmental ethics delivered by Rabbi Sacks at the JNF Rabbinical Conference which took place on 20th January 1992, to coincide with Tu BiShvat.
+Download a PDF of this lecture on environmental ethics delivered by Rabbi Sacks at the JNF Rabbinical Conference which took place on 20th January 1992, to coincide with Tu BiShvat 5752.

 I want to begin by congratulating all those associate with this wonderful initiative which allows us to familiarise our selves with the work of the JNF and other bodies in not merely the greening of Eretz Yisrael, but the whole building of the infra-structure of agriculture and of settlements for the new Olim, and how much we are all in awe of the work that you are doing.